Derivation of the robustness from the concurrence: Discussion

 \section{Discussion}

 Adding the maximally mixed state with some weight to the density matrix of entangled system leads to its disentanglement.
 For each entangled state there exists a critical (minimal) value of this weight for which the system ceases to be entangled.
 Moreover, for a more entangled state this value is greater and vice versa.
-We proposed to use this weight as a quantitative measure of entanglement.
-We apply these considerations on a two-qubit system.
+This weight was proposed to use as a quantitative measure of entanglement and it is called robustness \cite{vidal1999}.
+Using the definition of concurrence, we have derived these measure for a two-qubit system.
 Namely, explicit expression (\ref{criticalomega}) of this measure for any predefined two-qubit pure state was obtained.
 It was shown that if the state is maximally entangled then the two-thirds of the maximally mixed state should be added to the pure state to transform it into a disentangled state.
 Therefore, this measure takes the values between $2/3$ for maximally entangled states and $0$ for factorized ones.
 In the case of mixed states, we were not able to obtain a general expression for this weight.
 However, we considered the special cases of mixed states.
-For a rank-$2$ mixed state spanned by vectors $\vert\uparrow\uparrow\rangle$, $\vert\downarrow\downarrow\rangle$ or $\vert\uparrow\downarrow\rangle$, $\vert\downarrow\uparrow\rangle$ it was shown that the measure of entanglement is determined by expression (\ref{criticalomega}) with (\ref{wootterstworank}).
-Finally, we mixed the states from these two subspaces and obtained expression for the measure of entanglement (\ref{criticalomegamix}).
+For a rank-$2$ mixed state spanned by vectors $\vert\uparrow\uparrow\rangle$, $\vert\downarrow\downarrow\rangle$ or $\vert\uparrow\downarrow\rangle$, $\vert\downarrow\uparrow\rangle$ it was shown that the robustness is determined by expression (\ref{criticalomega}) with (\ref{wootterstworank}).
+In addition, we mixed the states from these two subspaces and obtained robustness in the form (\ref{criticalomegamix}).
 As a result we showed that the entanglement of such a mixture is always less than the more entangled component of it.
+Finally, we consider a rank-4 mixed state which consists of real parameters.
+The value of the entanglement of this state is defined by its eigenvalues.
+Depending on the ratio between these eigenvalues we obtain two expressions to determine robustness (\ref{robcasea}) and (\ref{robcaseb}).